Pythobit/Python-tutorial/README.md

 8. Develop a life-long love for programming with Python!<br>

 <h3><b>You will:</b></h3>
-1. Get a broader and deeper experience in Python than with any other Udemy course on the market.<br>
+1. Get a broader and deeper experience in Python<br>
 2. Start at zero and become an expert whilst learning all about the inner workings of Python.<br>
 3. Learn how to write professional Python code like a professional Python developer.<br>
 4. Develop a long-lasting love for Python and programming by creating good programming habits.<br>